API Development

 API Blueprint Implementation

-Employing API Blueprint in your API development process resembles following a detailed architectural plan when constructing a building.
-It involves defining the API’s structure, detailing its interactions, and ensuring it behaves as expected.
+Using API Blueprint in your API development process is like following a detailed plan when building a structure.
+It involves defining the API’s structure, detailing its interactions, and making sure it behaves as expected.

 Beginning with Basics: API Name and Metadata